RotiCanaiMamak/RotiCanaiMamak/README.md

 I'm a Computer Science student at **Tunku Abdul Rahman University of Management and Technology (TAR UMT)**, specializing in **Interactive Software Technology**.

 I enjoy building interactive software, games, and intelligent systems.
-My projects have given me hands-on experience with **Unity, C#, C++, Python, OpenGL, DirectX, Flutter, and AI techniques**.
+My projects have given me hands on experience with **Unity, C#, C++, Python, OpenGL, DirectX, Flutter, and AI techniques**.

-I'm currently looking for an **internship opportunity** where I can apply my technical and creative skills, contribute to real-world projects, and continue growing as a software developer.
+I'm currently looking for an **internship opportunity** where I can apply my technical and creative skills, contribute to real world projects, and continue growing as a software developer.

 ---